The Better Neighbourhoods Program helps to create sustainable, diverse communities by redeveloping areas with high numbers of aged social housing.

 Renewal SA demolishes the aged properties, subdivides the vacant land into smaller allotments, builds new homes and sells the vacant allotments on the open market.

-Of the new homes built, about half are three-bedroom dwellings and the remainder are two- and four-bedroom homes which are better suited to the needs of tenants.
+Of the new homes built, about half are three-bedroom dwellings and the remainder are two- and four-bedroom homes, which better match Housing SA’s current tenant profile.

 The program demonstrates our commitment to building sustainable communities as a basic principle with environmental sustainability as a key factor.

-The program contributes to government’s aim to be smart about the way we expand the city and to maintaining an urban growth boundary while also making sure there is a good supply of housing for our growing population.
+It also contributes to the state government’s aim to be smart about the way we expand the city and to maintaining an urban growth boundary while also making sure there is a good supply of housing for our growing population.

 More than 800 jobs